York Avenue and Sutton Place: 1900's

+1910's

+The Rockefeller Institute Hospital opened in 1910.

 In 1912, New York Hospital became affiliated with the Cornell University Medical College and in 1932 moved to its current location, a joint facility, the New York Hospital-Cornell Medical Center, on York Avenue between East 67th and 68th Streets.
 In 1998, NY Hospital merged with Presbyterian Hospital to become NewYork–Presbyterian Hospital (NYP) and the site functions as one of the main campuses of NYP.
-In 2019, NYP was ranked as 5th Best Hospital in the United States.

 On the west side of Avenue A, across the street from the Rockefeller Institute, in 1925, the Rockefeller Garden Apartments opened.
 These were meant to be affordable housing, "good homes for low rents" for people with children.

+1920's

+Sutton Place first became fashionable around 1920, when several wealthy socialites, including Anne Harriman Vanderbilt and Anne Morgan, built townhouses on the eastern side of the street, overlooking the East River.
+Both townhouses were designed by Mott B. Schmidt, launching a career that included many houses for the wealthy.
+Very shortly thereafter, developers started to build grand co-operative apartment houses on Sutton Place and Sutton Place South, including several designed by Rosario Candela such as One Sutton Place South, 4 Sutton Place, 14 Sutton Place South, and 30 Sutton Place.

+Stonehenge 58 designed by George F. Pelhamin 1928 is also a notable building from that era.

 In 1928, a one-block section of Sutton Place north of 59th Street, and all of Avenue A north of that point, was renamed York Avenue to honor U.S. Army Sergeant Alvin York, who received the Medal of Honor during World War I's Meuse-Argonne Offensive.
 York, commanding only a few men took over 125 German soldiers as prisoners.
 York's feat made him a national hero and international celebrity among allied nations.

+Lafayette A. Goldstone designed 444 East 57th Street.
+The 14-story condominium building was completed in 1929, and was later home to Marilyn Monroe and playwright Arthur Miller.

+Development in Sutton Place came to an abrupt halt with the Great Depression.

+1930 to 1945

+The 26-story River House was architected in 1929 and constructed in 1931 on the site of a former cigar factory and designed by William Lawrence Bottomley in the Art Deco style.

 In 1932, New York Hospital and Cornell University Medical College (which affiliated in 1913) moved to its current location, a joint facility, the New York Hospital-Cornell Medical Center, on York Avenue at 68th Street.
 In 1998, NY Hospital merged with Presbyterian Hospital to become NewYork–Presbyterian Hospital (NYP) and the site functions as one of the main campuses of NYP.

+In 1938 Emery Roth designed 2 Sutton Place South.

-In 1939, the Memorial Hospital opened on York Avenue, between 67th and 68th Streets, on land donated by John D. Rockefeller, Jr.
+In 1939, the Memorial Hospital opened on York Avenue, between 67th and 68th Streets, on land donated by John D. Rockefeller Jr.